AuthorizeNet/sdk-php/README.md

 ## Registration & Configuration
-Use of this SDK and the Authorize.Net APIs requires having an account on the Authorize.Net system.
+Use of this SDK and the Authorize.Net APIs requires having an account on our system.
 You can find these details in the Settings section.
-If you don't currently have a production Authorize.Net account, [sign up for a sandbox account](https://developer.authorize.net/sandbox/).
+If you don't currently have a production Authorize.Net account and need a sandbox account for testing, you can easily sign up for one [here](https://developer.authorize.net/sandbox/).

 ### Authentication
-To authenticate with the Authorize.Net API, use your account's API Login ID and Transaction Key.
-If you don't have these credentials, obtain them from the Merchant Interface.
-For production accounts, the Merchant Interface is located at (https://account.authorize.net/), and for sandbox accounts, at (https://sandbox.authorize.net).
+To authenticate with the Authorize.Net API you will need to use your account's API Login ID and Transaction Key.
+If you don't have these values, you can obtain them from our Merchant Interface site.
+Access the Merchant Interface for production accounts at (https://account.authorize.net/) or sandbox accounts at (https://sandbox.authorize.net).

-After you have your credentials, load them into the appropriate variables in your code.
-The below sample code shows how to set the credentials as part of the API request.
+Once you have your keys simply load them into the appropriate variables in your code, as per the below sample code dealing with the authentication part of the API request.

 #### To set your API credentials for an API request:
 ...